sailpoint-oss/developer.sailpoint.com/docs/connectivity/saas-connectivity/in-depth/debugging.md

 };
 ```

-`console.log()` statements work anywhere, and they work when you deploy your connector to IDN.
+`console.log()` statements work anywhere, and they work when you deploy your connector to ISC.
 However, these statements can create clutter in your code.
 You will often have to clean up debug statements once you are done.

 If your IDE supports debugging JavaScript, then your IDE’s built-in debugger can be a powerful and easy way to debug your code.